LesFerch/WinSetView/Manual.md

 \
 **Disable folder thumbnails** (Advanced interface)

-This option set a registry value that tells Explorer to NOT create a thumbnail icon for *folders*.
+This option sets a registry value that tells Explorer to NOT create a thumbnail icon for *folders*.
 It has no effect on thumbnails for *files*.

 ## Columns